c-coyne/driver-development/peripheral-drivers/stm32f4xx-drivers/Doc/GPIO_README.md

 ## Overview

-The GPIO driver provides an interface to initialize, configure, and control the GPIO pins of the STM32F407G-DISC1 development board.
+The GPIO driver provides an interface to initialize, configure, and control the GPIO pins of the STM32F407xx MCU.
 It supports various configurations such as input, output, analog, and interrupt modes, as well as pin speed, pull-up/pull-down settings, and alternate functions.

 ## Features